xyproto/algernon/README.md

 The JSX to JavaScript (ECMAscript) transpiler is built-in.

 Redis is fast, scalable and offers good [data persistence](http://redis.io/topics/persistence).
-This should be the prefered backend.
+This should be the preferred backend.

 Bolt is a [pure key/value store](https://github.com/boltdb/bolt), written in Go.
 It makes it easy to run Algernon without having to set up a database host first.

-MySQL support is included because of its widespread availability.
+MariaDB/MySQL support is included because of its widespread availability.

+PostgreSQL is a solid and fast database that is also supported.

 Screenshots
 -----------